schizoidnightmares/absurdrealms.com/compendium/locations/index.md

 ---
 title: Locations - Compendium
 description: Locations in Absurd Realms
-last_modified_at: April 10, 2024
+last_modified_at: May 2, 2024
 return: Compendium
 return-url: /compendium/
 ---

 # Locations
-63 articles in total
+65 articles in total
 {: .cap}

 A **location** is a defined area or point in space — listed by form.